 Share positive employee stories with different locations.
-That’s one of the big benefits of Recognize app, being able to tell stories that are visible across distributed locations.
+That’s one of the big benefits of the Recognize app, being able to tell stories that are visible across different locations.

 Ask employees to do things

 Use recognitions in marketing materials and talent acquisition materials.
-Don’t be shy to let the world know why your organization is awesome.
+Don’t be shy, and let the world know why your organization is awesome.

 Level-based employee recognition

-When staff receive recognition for all the company values, they can be automatically recognized or nominated for a special award or drawing.
-To keep track of this, ask staff to report to their managers when they have completed all the value awards.
+When staff receive recognition for all the company values, they can be automatically recognized or nominated for a special award.
+Ask staff to report to their managers when they have completed all the value awards to keep track of this.
 In Recognize, they can see this in their user profile.

 Spot bonus internationally